How to Get Cheaper Car Insurance

 Other ways to lower your premium

 There are a lot of factors which go into your car insurance premium.
 That doesn’t mean you need to pay attention to all of them.
-Here are a few factors where you can move the needle.
+Here are a few factors where you can move the needle. - Find the sweet spot for your deductible

 Is cheaper insurance actually better?